michaelweatherburn/IntroductionToJavaProgramming/JavaNotes.md

 Unicode is a 16-bit character encoding scheme.
 It was originally designed to have 65,535 (2^16) characters.
 But the current character set of Unicode has more characters called supplementary characters.

 #### Integer Literals in Other Radices
-To
+To use a:
 - Binary number literal, use `0B`/`0b` as prefixes:
 `0B00001`, `0b10101`
 - Hexadecimal number literal, use `0x`/`0X` as prefixes:
 `0xAB`, `0X16B`
-- Octal number literal, use `0` as prefix:
+- Octal number literal, use `0` as a prefix:
 `012` is octal 12, `12` is decimal 12.

 #### Java Characters, Unicode Character Convention